JordiZamora/Machine-LearningDLZ/README.md

 This documents comments the structure of Machine Slave's GitHub folder and file structure.
-It should explain what bits of code need to be run in what order to reproduce our results.
+It explains what bits of code need to be run in what order to reproduce our results.

 # Folders #